 5. Undercut with a side part

 This modern look is quite simple to make and maintain.
 You need to create a neat undercut while leaving not too much hair on top.
-Make an obvious side part with a help of a strip and brush the hair to another side.
+Make an obvious side part with the help of a strip and brush the hair to another side.
 All you will need to do is apply some gel daily to keep it neat.

 6. Spiky taper fade